EO-Forge/eo_tilematcher/README.rst

 Tools to quickly find the Sentinel2, Landsat5, and Landsat8 tiles that a given region of interest.

-Basically the library returns a geodataframe with:
+Basically, the library returns a geodataframe with:

 * **geometry**: is the requested geometry to be matched against satellite tiles

 * **match_polygon**: is the intersection/contains WKT geometry (string) that matches each satellite tile

 * **match**: partial/total (str). total indicates a *contains* conditition.